background

-Both are information security standards created jointly by the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) that explain how to create a robust ISMS.
-Both discuss the cybersecurity controls that organizations can put in place to protect their data.
+Both are information security standards created jointly by the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC).
+Both are focused on information security.
+And both touch on the controls organizations can implement to safeguard data.

 While their purpose overlaps, each framework has a different focus.